- This page contains affiliate links. Purchases made through them may earn us a small fee.

 Below you will find a list of airports most convenient for a trip to Arches, listed in order of distance.
-For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
-These links already have the destination airport selected for your convenience.
+For each airport we provide direct links to browse available flights and cars.
 For price searches, simply enter your origin and dates.

-- Grand Junction, CO (GJT): 109 miles by car to Arches
+Located in Grand Junction, Colorado, 109 miles by car to Arches

-- Salt Lake City, UT (SLC): 234 miles by car to Arches
+Located in Salt Lake City, Utah, 234 miles by car to Arches

 Below is the official park map provided by the National Park Service.
 You can view either the original PDF file or a simple JPEG image file (some of these files can be quite large).
 Note that while this map is useful for general navigation around the park, if you plan to do any hiking, you should really have a proper Arches Trail Map.